 The Canon Precentor is Canon Martin Poll.
 As such he looks after the Chapel and the ordering of its services.
 He is also Chaplain to the Great Park and Canon Chaplain, having direct concern for visitors to the Chapel, is responsible for the Chapel Stewards and their ministry, and for the pastoral care of the worshipping community.
 He was Archdeacon for the Royal Navy until September 2012.

 The Canon Steward is responsible for the fabric of the Chapel and the 55 domestic buildings which lie on the north west side of the Castle.
 The Chapter is advised on the care of the Chapel fabric by the Fabric Advisory Committee, and the Steward is assisted in his work by the Surveyor of the Fabric, the Clerk of Works and a dedicated Works Team.
 Canon Dr Mark Powell is Canon Steward.
 Previously he was Rector of 4 rural communities centred on Melbourne in Derbyshire.

 The Chapter Clerk attends and records Chapter Meetings and is responsible for the day-to-day administration of the College of St George.
 It is the Chapter Clerk, with her team of two, who sees to the organisation of all the major royal and national occasions which take place at Windsor.
 She is also responsible for tourism and retail matters, human resources, health and safety management, relations with the Press and other matters.
 The present holder of this post is Miss Charlotte Manley, CVO, OBE, formerly Private Secretary to the Duke of York.

-The Succentor The Reverend Bruce Russell is part time Succentor.
+The Succentor The Reverend Jonathan Coore is a Minor Canon and Chaplain to St George’s School.
 Amongst his duties are singing part of the Services, supporting the Canons in their roles and administrative work with the Precentor’s department.
-He was Vicar of the Church of St Francis in Langley.
+He was previously Rector of Christ Church, Southwark.